VIN-y/MissChanger/STLs/README.md

 ## Cabling

 XLR connectors are used for easy connect/disconnect of the toolheads.
 However, they are not hot-plugs.
 The `printer.cfg` need to be edit and the printer need to be restart to add/remove toolheads.
+The connector pin wiring is:

+- Pin 1: Power +

+- Pin 2: CAN +

+- Pin 3: CAN -

+- Pin 4: Power -

 Cable length from connector to toolhead is 780-800mm, with the Retractable Reel Clip cable tied  250mm from the end of the connector.
-The Reel Clip is hooked to the top with a M3 springed T-nut and a M3x16mm bolt.
+The Reel Clip is hooked to the top with a M3 spring T-nut and a M3x16mm bolt.

+The XLR_Mount is attached with a M3x10mm bolt and T-nut.

 Detail wiring.
 TBD.

 PTFE tubes panel.
 TBD.

+**Note:** Don't plug your XLR devices into the panel.

 ![20240223_155728.jpg](/images/20240223_155728.jpg)